Many home owners looking to move will face difficulties securing a new home mover mortgage, even from their current lender.

 Additionally many mortgages were arranged on an ‘interest only’ basis meaning the debts have not reduced.
 Add to this the fact that lenders gave mortgages to many who could barely afford them anyway, and you have a recipe for major problems for the lenders.

 So lending criteria has tightened up for home mover mortgages – a lot.
 Lenders want to avoid what they see as ‘risky’ mortgage lending and have taken steps to avoid taking on such business.
 These are some of the problems restrictive lending policies causes those wishing to move:

 - Lending risk (the risk being that of a lender possibly losing money) is reduced if the borrower can put down a large deposit.
 This is not easy, especially for those who borrowed a high proportion of their current home, and prices have fallen since meaning there is not much equity left in the property.
-If you fancy a nice new-build flat or apartment, you will need around 20% or more for a deposit

 - Even though house prices have been rising in recent years there is always the possibility the house you buy will be worth less than you paid for it when you come to sell next time around.
 If prices were to stagnate or fall going forward, you need to be sure that the property you buy now would still be suitable for you if moving became difficult in the future

 - The Financial Conduct Authority (FCA), who regulates the market, insists lenders are more prudent in the amounts they lend.
 So they now lend less than they used to for any given incomes